 Andy, Singapore is MUCH closer to Japan than America is.
 Are you concerned there?

 Stephen's right: breathe the air, stay away from the fish.

 Stephen, do you have any idea how many of America's reactors were built by GE on fault lines here?
 I believe every single on in CA except maybe for Sacramento.
 The Stanford Linear Accelerator is right on top of the San Andreas. about 7 years ago

 It's true that the upper atmosphere jet stream would carry any radiation eastwards to the north-eastern United States, but the experts (not Japanese) insist that any radiation would be of such a low level as to not be a threat to human health.

 If you don't trust the experts how about this facebook page.
 A Japanese man living in Tokyo is taking his own radiation readings with a geiger counter.

 It's close to normal and way below any level that's a threat to human health.... and he's 250kms from the nuclear power plant.
-Los Angeles is a lot further away. almost 7 years ago
+Los Angeles is a lot further away. about 7 years ago